Bob Davis (American football, born 1930)

 Robert Lee Davis (January 15, 1930 – October 2, 2011) was an American football and wrestling coach.
+He was the starting center for the 1951 Tennessee Volunteers college football national championship team.
 He served as the head football coach at Carson–Newman University in Jefferson City, Tennessee from 1964 to 1965 and the head wrestling coach at the University of Tennessee in Knoxville, Tennessee from 1970 to 1974.